YousefBahgat/Mini-Mart-App/README.md

 ## 🛠️ Libraries Used

-Here’s a list of the additional libraries used in this project:
+Here’s a list of libraries used in this project:

 | Library                | Version  | Purpose                                           |
 |------------------------|----------|---------------------------------------------------|